 Lasting Hope Recovery Center, in Omaha, offers an entire range of treatment and prevention services to meet the needs of adult patients experiencing multi-occurring substance use disorder.

 Partial Hospitalization /Intensive Outpatient Programs

 Partial Hospitalization helps individuals make the transition back into their daily routines, in a structured environment while learning coping skills and practicing positive behaviors.
 Although the program is based on hospital campuses, it is not the same experience as being in a hospital.
-Partial Hospitalization is offered at the Immanuel Medical Center and Mercy Hospital campuses.
+Partial Hospitalization is offered at CHI Health Immanuel and CHI Health Mercy Council Bluffs campuses.

 Through individual and/or group therapy clients will learn and understand what causes or contributes to their alcohol and drug abuse issues.
 As they explore abstinence-centered alternatives, improve coping skills and demonstrate their ability to remain abstinent, they will gain a greater insight into their personal spirituality, with the ultimate goal of leading a healthier life.
 Psychiatric Associates clinic locations provide outpatient care for patients of all ages in the Omaha/Council Bluffs metropolitan area and its surrounding communities.

 - Intervention Counseling

 - Outpatient Chemical Dependency Continued Care